 I have competed in local SWF 3-5K OWS events, and would like to swim 1650/1500/800 and 200/400 IMs at local USMS or Florida Senior Games events.

 Coaching and Teaching

-After college graduation with a BA degree in English & Communication, I was employed full time off an internship, and also assisted with part-time coaching of the University NCAA Div I Men's & Women's swimming teams, along with Men's Waterpolo.
+After UOP graduation with a BA degree in English & Communication, I was employed full time off an internship, and also assisted with part-time coaching of the UOP NCAA Div I Men's & Women's swimming teams, along with Men's Water Polo.
 Next came Age Group and Assistant Senior USS swim club coaching positions along with ASCA membership, courses and certifications.
-Different jobs and locations led to part-time head coaching positions with High School Swimming/Water Polo and USMS teams in the Bay Area and San Francisco.
-Soon after relocating to San Francisco, I was selected as part of the staff that founded the University of San Francisco USMS swimming program at the Koret Center.
+Different career jobs and locations led to seasonal part-time head coaching positions with High School Swimming/Water Polo and USMS teams in the Bay Area and San Francisco.
+Soon after relocating to San Francisco for new job at Bank of America Trust, I was selected as part of the part-time aquatic coaching staff that founded the University of San Francisco USMS swimming program at the Koret Center.

 From USF I went on to assist The Olympic Club athletic department with TOC competitive aquatics programs including Masters Swimming, Open Water Swimming, Water Polo, and a lap swim fitness program called Spin and Swim, along with events such as The Olympic Club Mile, and the Trans Tahoe Relay Swim.
-Due to evolving family and career choices, I choose not to continue part-time aquatic teaching or coaching to simply be a lap swimmer.
-When we returned to the USA from living and working overseas, I also eventually returned to participating in USMS upon becoming 55.
+Due to evolving family and career choices, I retired from part-time aquatic teaching and coaching becoming a lap swimmer.
+When my family and I returned to the USA from living and working overseas, I also eventually returned to participating in USMS.